 - Combine all the ingredients for the sauce in a saucepan and let simmer until it thickens.

-- Add remaining sauce and top with fresh herbs for garnish.
+- Pour the remaining sauce over the top with fresh herbs for garnish.

 - Let rest then slice and serve.